SachinVekariya/Covid-19-Robot/README.md

 ## Finally Setup and completed and you can drive bot.

 For that,
-Connect the Joystick and arduino to device.
+Connect the Joystick and arduino to device and run all this cmds in seperate terminals.

-$ rosrun joy joy_node           # To take joystick data \
+To take joystick data \
+$ rosrun joy joy_node

+To map the buttons, To see button configuration follow the picture given above \
 $ cd ~/catkin_ws/src/driving/src \
-$ python driving_control.py     # To map the buttons, To see button configuration follow the picture given above. \
+$ python driving_control.py

-$ python arduino_driving.py     # To send data on the arduino serial.
+To send data on the arduino serial. \
+$ python arduino_driving.py